yesyigitcan/PyQt-SQL-Generator-Dependency/README.md

 # Build
 You need to run 'pyinstaller App.py' command in console and then you need to copy GUI and ICON folders into dist/App directory after you ran the command.

+# How to Change
+You can change the lines that stated as <<<MASKED>>> in 'App.py'.

+# Check
+You can find the sample excel file that you need to have to use this application.